KalidasBMahawarkar/Cheatsheet/cheat-cards/2_functions_scope.md

 ---

-# 📍 JavaScript Function Scope vs Block Scope — Cheat Card
+# 📍 JavaScript Function Scope vs Block Scope

 **Concept:** Determines where variables are accessible in code.